How To Take Complete Control Over The Direction Of Your Life

 At least, this was my experience.
 Growing up, I began to feel powerless over the direction of my life.
-My parents got divorced when I was 11, going in opposite directions.
-My two younger brothers and I were taken on an emotional, spiritual, and socio-economic free-fall.
+My parents got divorced when I was eleven, going in opposite directions.
+My two younger brothers and I were sent into emotional, spiritual, and socioeconomic free-fall.

 Although everything in my world felt like it was crashing in on me, I knew within myself that I had the power, even in such circumstances, to be the person I wanted to be.

 At age 19, I became fed up enough with life to do something about it.
 Two things happened during this pivotal time.
-I started running a lot and also distanced myself from my peer group.
+I started running a lot.
+And I distanced myself from my peer group.
 I needed space and also an outlet.
-Over a short period of time, my perception of myself and the possibilities of my future changed, becoming more positive.
+Over a short time, my perception of myself and the possibilities of my future changed, becoming more positive.

 I began to see opportunities to change my circumstances, to surround myself with different types of people, and to engage in meaningful work.
 I developed the desire to do and become my best, letting go of the pain and guilt from my past, and confidently striving for my ideal future.

 If Viktor Frankl could find meaning and happiness in a concentration camp, after being stripped of everything in his life — including his dignity, all of his possessions, his hopes for a bright future, and losing his closest family and friends to gruesome torture — surely we should be able to find happiness and meaning in our circumstances.

 Actually, Frankl’s story and teachings challenge each of us to own up to the fact that circumstances, in the end, matter very little in the grand scheme of things.
 We must learn to live congruently with our values and goals, regardless of our current situation.
 We must learn to find deep meaning, and thus happiness, even if we are consigned to a concentration camp.